X11Libre/xf86-video-sunffb/README.md

 ffb - SUNFFB video driver for the Xorg X server
 -----------------------------------------------

+This driver supports Sun Creator, Creator 3D and Elite 3D video cards, which are UPA bus devices for UltraSPARC workstations.

 All questions regarding this software should be directed at the Xorg mailing list: